ABOUT PREVENTION OF MUSCULOSKELETAL DISORDERS IN SONOGRAPHERS

 - Discuss engineering, administrative and individual controls to help mitigate the risk factors

 This course is currently pre-approved for Continuing Education CEs by the BOC and COPSKT.
 The Back School is also an AOTA Approved Provider (#4849) and is authorized to offer AOTA 1 contact hour for this class.
 AOTA Classification Codes: Category 1: Domain of OT & Category 2: Occupational Therapy Process.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA

 This and many of our courses are currently or have in the past been pre-approved for continuing education credit by most state PT boards.
 Other specialties/professional disciplines should be able to submit for individual credit but it is important for you to contact your state licensing board or professional credentialing board for information regarding policies and the amount of continuing education credits allowed for online courses.

 Refunds are not available for distance learning courses.

 THESE COPYRIGHTED MATERIALS ARE FOR REGISTRANTS ONLY.
 BY REGISTERING YOURSELF OR SOMEONE ELSE FOR THIS COURSE YOU AGREE THAT YOU WILL NOT SHARE THESE MATERIALS WITH ANY THIRD PARTY.

 Marty Frame is a licensed physical therapist who has spent most of her career working with patients with industrial injuries.
 She has extensive experience in functional capacity evaluations, work hardening/conditioning and ergonomics.
-She has worked on site with patient treatment and injury prevention at Fortune 500 companies including Frito Lay Inc, Siemens, Ford, Lockheed and MeadWestvaco, in addition to many smaller employers in the greater Atlanta area.
+She has worked on-site with patient treatment and injury prevention at Fortune 500 companies including Frito Lay Inc, Siemens, Ford, Lockheed, MeadWestvaco and Cenveo in addition to many smaller employers in the greater Atlanta area.